qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

-# Dvorak on the Minivan
+# Dvorak² no-dead-keys

 This is a Dvorak layout for the Minivan 40% keyboard (default 44 keys; 12,12,12,8).
 The accented characters would likely cover Dutch, German, French, Finnish, Norwegian, Swedish, Italian and Spanish, besides English (Unicode input).
-If that in Unicode is enough, you can deactivate the dead-keys system.
+It has two Unicode layers, so that the dead-keys system can be de-activated.

-This map allows the same layout on a computer that is already set to Dvorak on the computer side.
-It helps with a laptop for example that you need to have _computer side_ Dvorak on for its build-in keyboard.
-(Only tested on Linux, may work on other systems.)
+This keymap allows the same layout on a computer that is already set to Dvorak on the computer side, such as a laptop that you need the built-in keyboard to be mapped to Dvorak.
+(Only tested on Linux, should work on other systems.)

 This keymap.c was edited from the default, LED support was copied/edited from ../jetpacktuxedo/ keymap.
                                                 By Jos B.,  joshb@xs4all.nl

-Work in progress ...
-   Todo:
-   - Work on FUN layer key in BASE layer to act as one-shot for F-keys.
-   - Shift is also a sort of layer key (esp. in this layout), may represent it in leds